about

 Chairman of the Board & Advisor

-Yaakov Kirschen is SIGNAL’s Chairman of the Board, a political analyst and cartoonist.
+Yaakov Kirschen is SIGNAL Group’s Chairman of the Board, a political analyst and cartoonist.

 In 2010, Yale published Kirschen’s ground-breaking working paper entitled “Memetics and the Viral Spread of Antisemitism through “Coded Images in Political Cartoons”.
 The paper identifies antisemitism as a behavioral virus, isolates its three viral strains, and reveals its use by totalitarian movements in their attempts to conquer the West.